 The Dragon Boat Festival is one of the five most important festivals in Chinese culture.
-Taking place in early summer, it commemorates the death of a patriotic poet, who committed suicide more the 2,000 years ago to protest corruption.
+Taking place in early summer, it commemorates the passing of a patriotic poet, who committed suicide more the 2,000 years ago to protest corruption.
 The Dragon Boat Festival is celebrated with Dragon Boat races and the eating of sticky rice dumplings.
 Keep reading for the full story on this fascinating holiday!

 In This Post